top1944/duckuments/docs/atoms_80_duckietown_software/Duckietown_ROS_Guideline.md

 The default parameter of `pkg_name/node_name` should be put in `~/duckietown/catkin_ws/src/duckietown/config/baseline/pkg_name/node_name/dafault.yaml`.
 The elemental launch file of this node should load the parameter using <code>&lt;rosparam&gt;</code>.

+Note: The above is deprecated.
+The configuration is handled differently.

 ## Launch file
 Each node must have a launch file with the same name in the `launch` folder of the package. ex: `joy_mapper.py` must have a `joy_mapper.launch`.
 These are referred to as the elemental launch files.